Generative Retrieval via Term Set Generation: Methodology

+The generative model to remember the DocIDs in its parameters, meanwhile, it must learn the relevance between the query and the DocIDs.
+This calls for fine-tuning the model with annotated or synthetic data.
+Existing works usually employ one or several sequences as DocID, which are defined in advance of the optimization of the model.
+Therefore, the Seq2Seq learning can be directly applied, which maps the input query to the relevant DocID.

+In TSGen, a set of terms is used as the DocID, and all permutations of the term set lead to the corresponding document.
+This implies $N!$ possible sequences for a single document, while enumerating them is intractable.
+A straightforward solution is to randomly sample one or several sequences from these candidates and perform the standard Seq2Seq learning.
+However, as mentioned in Section~\ref{sec:intro}, different permutations of the term set may significantly differ in the generation likelihood.
+Thus, a randomly sampled permutation may not be favorable to the model, which means its generation likelihood is low.
+Optimizing the model towards generating in such a permutation may adversely influence its memorization and generalization capability.
+Instead, we incentivize the model to follow the permutation that it deems the most probable, which is in line with the goal of our permutation-equivariant decoding algorithm.
+This is done with our iterative optimization procedure.

+In $T$-th iteration ($T$ starts from $1$), we sample the favorable permutation of the term-set DocID from the generative model itself to serve as the learning objective.
+Specifically, given the model's latest snapshot $\Theta^{T-1}$ and the query, we let the model generate the permutation it deems the most probable in a similar way to Algorithm~\ref{alg:decoding}.
+Formally, denote the beam size as $B'$, terms generated until the $t$-th step in the $b$-th beam as $Z_{b,t}$, we perform the following operation on all beams $1\le b\le B'$ and loop over $N$ steps:

+Note that we add a temperature $u$ to the probability so that slightly diversified permutations can be generated.
+As a result, we obtain the permutation with high likelihood $\{Z_{i,N}\}_{i=1}^{B'}$ according to model $\Theta^{T-1}$.
+Finally, we use query $Q$ as the source, and the result of the first beam ($Z_{1,N}$) as the target of the Seq2Seq learning in this iteration.
+After convergence, the model is updated as $\Theta^T$.

-There are still two remaining issues.
-One is the initial order of permutation.
-Although there are different options, e.g., purely randomized permutation, or sampling from a pre-trained LM (T5, GPT), we find that ordering the terms by their estimated importance in term selection brings forth the best empirical performance.
+There are two remaining issues.
+One is the initial permutation of the term set.
+Among different options, e.g., purely randomized permutation, or sampling from the pre-trained generative model like T5 and GPT, we empirically find that permuting the terms by their estimated importance in our term selection module brings forth the best performance.
 The other one is about the convergence.
-Although the sampled permutation is always changing, we keep track of the Seq2Seq model's retrieval accuracy on a hold-out validation set.
-In our experiment, it merely takes two iterations to reach the convergence of accuracy growth.
+Although the sampled permutation is always changing, we keep track of the model's retrieval accuracy on a hold-out validation set.